 Taking part in the trial may not directly benefit your baby, but the information we collect from this trial may help us to treat other babies who are ventilated in the future.

-If you choose to stop your baby’s participation in the trial, we would like to continue collecting information about your baby’s health from their neonatal care team.
+• Your baby can stop being part of the trial at any time, without giving a reason, but we will keep information about your baby that we already haveIf you choose to stop your baby from taking part in the trial, we would like to continue collecting information about your baby’s health from their neonatal care team.
 If you do not want this to happen, tell us and we will stop.

 We will need to use information from your baby’s medical records for this research project.
 This information will include: